Quantitative Methodology

 9. Data quality & attestation

 EcoDiligence data is self-reported.
-We are not an audit firm.
+We are not an audit firm and do not provide assurance.
 From v6, every new ESG Passport carries an attestation block — the name, role, and email of the company representative who explicitly took responsibility for the submission.
 This provides accountability without claiming third-party verification.

 Each profile also shows data-quality indicators so viewers can assess confidence:

-- Verified — the field was supplied with supporting evidence (e.g. an electricity bill uploaded to the AI parser).
+- Evidence-supported — the field was supplied with supporting evidence (e.g. an electricity bill uploaded to the AI parser).
+Still self-reported; we do not assure the underlying document.

 - Self-reported — entered manually without supporting evidence.